huaminghuangtw/Shortcutomation-Newsletter/posts/live-each-day-as-it-were-your-last.md

 ![](../_attachments/4b4ce1d10ae09059857f00b70a8315ff.jpg)

-It's not the number that is the most important, but seeing the number _changing_ day after day that makes the difference.
-It internalizes the certainty of death, rewriting my brain to reverse-engineer what matters most _this moment, [this pixel](https://waitbutwhy.com/2013/11/life-is-picture-but-you-live-in-pixel.html), this now_.

-I used to put off small joys—[calling a loved one](https://shortcutomation.com/gallery/lifeos-toolkits/call-people-i-love/), taking a walk, savoring a meal—thinking there would always be more time later.
+I used to put off small joys in _this moment, [this pixel](https://waitbutwhy.com/2013/11/life-is-picture-but-you-live-in-pixel.html), this now_—[calling a loved one](https://shortcutomation.com/gallery/lifeos-toolkits/call-people-i-love/), taking a walk, savoring a meal—thinking there would always be more time later.
 But _later_ often means _never_.
-[It's later than you think.](https://www.youtube.com/watch?v=nFxjnUPRwx4) Now, the [Death Clock](https://shortcutomation.com/gallery/shared/death-clock/) reminds me that every single second I'm dying, life is slipping away—prompting me to prioritize what truly matters most.
+[It's later than you think.](https://www.youtube.com/watch?v=nFxjnUPRwx4)

+The [Death Clock](https://shortcutomation.com/gallery/shared/death-clock/) reminds me that every single second I'm dying.
+It internalizes the certainty of death, rewiring my brain to prioritize what I might [regret on my deathbed](https://bronnieware.com/regrets-of-the-dying/). **It's not the number that is the most important, but seeing the number changing day after day that makes the difference.**

 > _“Almost everything…just fall[s] away in the face of death, leaving only what is truly important…Remembering that you are going to die is the best way I know to avoid the trap of thinking: you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.” — Steve Jobs_ [^1]